 We will perform a model-based cost-utility analysis estimating mean costs and quality-adjusted life years (QALYs) per patient.
 We will compare CRS+HIPEC versus SoC in each of the three cancers by three separate cost-effectiveness analyses.
 The time horizon will be life-time time horizon.
 We will calculate the costs from the NHS and personal social services (PSS) perspective.
-We will discount the costs and utilities at the rate of 3.5% per annum [55].
+We will discount the costs and utilities at the rate of 3.5% per annum 65.

-We will create a decision tree model (one for each cancer) along the lines of the model that we used to compare two types of surgeries in pancreatic cancer [56].
+We will create a decision tree model (one for each cancer) along the lines of the model that we used to compare two types of surgeries in pancreatic cancer 66.
 Briefly, a patient with peritoneal metastases from one of the three cancers (colorectal cancer, ovarian cancer, or gastric cancer) and eligible for CRS+HIPEC can either undergo CRS+HIPEC or SoC.
 A proportion of patients undergoing CRS+HIPEC will have complete CRS (i.e. all macroscopic tumour is removed).
 A proportion of patients in whom CRS+HIPEC will develop complications (whether complete CRS was achieved or not), a proportion of whom may die within 90 days.
-Those who are alive at 90 days may die between 90 days and 1 year; a proportion of people who are alive at 1 year may die between 1 year and 2 years; and so on.
+Those who are alive at 90 days may die subsequently (a Markov model will be used to model this).
 The decision tree pathways in the people who had SoC will be identical: some will have complete CRS, some will have complications, some will die within 90 days, and some will die after 90 days.